 Muscle overload

-When the level of activity exceeds what the muscles are prepared to bear, one can suffer from overload.
-In this case, besides pain, stiffness in the affected muscle may be noticed.
+When the activity threshold that muscles are prepared to handle is exceeded, overload can occur.
+In this case, in addition to pain, stiffness in the affected muscle may be noticed.
 If these symptoms appear for the first time, a total or active rest of 4 or 5 days, which can be complemented with massages and therapeutic creams, is enough to recover.

 Muscle soreness